csc-training/summerschool/gpu-hip/docs/03-memory.md

 # Data movement

-* Data copies between host and device are relatively slow
+* Data copies between host and device are slow
-* To achieve best performance, the host-device data traffic should be minimized regardless of the chosen memory management strategy
+* To achieve best performance, the host-device data traffic should be minimized
-    * Initializing arrays on the GPU
+    * Initialize arrays on the GPU
-    * Rather than just solving a linear equation on a GPU, also setting it up on the device
+    * Even if some pieces of the algorithm are better suited to the CPU, execute on the GPU to avoid moving data.
 * Not copying data back and forth between CPU and GPU every step or iteration can have a large performance impact!
-* When working with different data (so moving is mandatory) consider use a single malloc for worst case and reuse the same area: malloc is way slower than memcpy
+* When working with different data consider use a single malloc for worst case and reuse the same area: malloc is way slower than memcpy.

 # Device memory hierarchy